 Add in the 3 drops ginger, 3 drops vanilla, 2 drops cinnamon bark and 2 drops clove essential oils to the raw sugar and coconut oils mixture.
 Stir to combine.

-Finally, store the gingerbread raw sugar body scrub in an 8oz glass jar with a tight fitting lid.
-Add a cute label (or download my free printable tags), card or decorative ribbon or twine if gifting to someone during the holiday season.
+Finally, store the gingerbread raw sugar body scrub in cute jars with a tight-fitting lid.
+Add a festive label (or download my free printable tags), card, decorative ribbon, or twine to make it the perfect holiday gift!

 how to make a gingerbread raw sugar scrub